Toasted Cornbread and Apple Stuffing

-- 1 9x13-inch pan of cornbread (make your own or buy premade in the PCC Deli) Add to list
+- 1 (9- by 13-inch) pan of cornbread (make your own or buy premade in the PCC Deli) Add to list

-- 1 pound ground seasoned sausage meat (we used PCC Chicken Italian on the show) Add to list
+- 1 pound ground Italian sausage Add to list

 - 2 cups chopped onions Add to list

-- 2 cup chopped celery Add to list
+- 2 cups chopped celery Add to list

 - 2 cups chopped Pink Lady or Granny Smith apples Add to list